 Dedicate yourself to this effort and you will no doubt see increased involvement in all areas from your board of directors.

 Get Your Certificate in Board Governance

-Ready to help your board take their leadership to the next level?
+Ready to help your board take its leadership to the next level?
 Join us for an upcoming Nonprofit Board Rockstar Certificate Series.
-In this interactive program over two evenings, you will learn how to:
+During this interactive program, over two evenings, you will learn how to: